ibm-cloud-docs/EventStreams/faq.md

 Currently, it is the responsibility of the user to manage their own {{site.data.keyword.messagehub}} disaster recovery. {{site.data.keyword.messagehub}} data can be replicated between an {{site.data.keyword.messagehub}} instance in one location (region) and another instance in a different location.
 However, the user is responsible for provisioning a remote {{site.data.keyword.messagehub}} instance and managing the replication.

 We suggest a tool like Kafka MirrorMaker to replicate data between clusters.
 For information about how to run MirrorMaker, see
 [{{site.data.keyword.messagehub}} kafka-mirrormaker repository](https://github.com/ibm-messaging/event-streams-samples/tree/master/kafka-mirrormaker){: external}.
-See [Using mirroring in a disaster recover example scenario](/docs/EventStreams?topic=EventStreams-disaster_recovery_scenario) for an example of the recovery process.
+For an example of the recovery process, see [Using mirroring in a disaster recovery scenario](/docs/EventStreams?topic=EventStreams-disaster_recovery_scenario) .

 The user is also responsible for the backup of message payload data.
 Although this data is replicated across multiple Kafka brokers within a cluster, which protects against the majority of failures, this replication does not cover a location-wide failure.